adamroyle/wodify-shortcuts/README.md

 ## Privacy

-**Your username and password is used to login to your Wodify account.**
+**Your email and password is used to login to your Wodify account.**

-However, I have taken steps to protect your personal details.
+However, I have taken steps to protect your personal information.

 1. All data is encrypted by SSL while in transit.
 2. No personal data or Wodify session tokens are stored or logged.
-3. For debugging purposes, a MD5 hash of your username & password is logged on each request.
+3. A truncated hash of your email is logged on each request.
+This allows me to track the number of unique users without exposing your email address.

 # Technical details below (if you are so inclined)